OCA/l10n-italy/l10n_it_edi_extension/readme/DESCRIPTION.md

        - `<DataInizioPeriodo>` and `<DataFinePeriodo>`: indicate the reference period of a service and are useful for continuous services or services that extend over a period of time
        - `<RiferimentoAmministrazione>`: identifier used for internal administrative/management purposes.
 It's a free field that can be used to insert specific references required by Public Administration or other useful references for administrative management.

-    - Advanced XML file validation with error handling:
+    - Validation of imported bill: if the following amounts are different than the amount in the XML a message is shown in the bill:
-      - check on total taxable amount
+      - total taxable amount
-      - check on total VAT
+      - total VAT
-      - check on total including VAT
+      - total including VAT

-      - improved fiscal code validation
+    - Partner's data can be updated to match the data in the e-bill

 4. Adds a wizard to calculate fiscal codes